Friendly Times Child Care Centre

 Privacy of personal information is an important principle to Friendly Times Childcare Centre.
 We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the services we provide.
 We also try to be open and transparent as to how we handle personal information.
 Information is never sold to a third party.

 Upon arrival at FTCC, Children need to be escorted into the Classroom by their Parent/Guardian/Caregiver both Parent/Guardian/Caregiver are expected to notify the Teachers of FTCC by greeting them respectfully.
 Children will then be signed onto their appropriate attendance.
 Parent/Guardian/Caregiver are encouraged to share any useful information with the staff of FTCC that will enable the staff to provide the best quality care e.g “Johnny did not sleep well last night “ or Suzy expressed her excitement to play in the water table today” This allows the Teachers to plan ahead to provide the best care.

-All children attending Downsview Public School should arrive at Friendly Times by 8:15 a.m. on all regular school days.
-All children who are to picked up by a School Bus should arrive at least 15 minutes in advance of the bus’ scheduled arrival time.
-During the days when there are no school classes, all children should arrive at Friendly Times by 9:00 a.m.
+All children attending Downsview Public School should arrive at Friendly Times by 8:20 a.m on regular school days.
+During the days when there are no school classes, all children should arrive at Friendly Times by 10:00 a.m.